-In this seven-part series — this being the second installment — I’ll revisit common ideas about parenting that have been distorted, misinterpreted or oversimplified and give you the latest information.
+In this six-part series — this being the second installment — I’ll revisit common ideas about parenting that have been distorted, misinterpreted or oversimplified and give you the latest information.
 Here’s the latest:

 Parenting myth no. 2: Kids who under-achieve should to be urged to develop grit.

 Grit is “in” right now, but what is it?
 It’s passion and perseverance for meeting goals.
 Angela Duckworth, the researcher who coined the term and made it buzzy, studied “gifted” individuals and concluded that impressive achievement is the result of both talent and hard work.